Homeland Security hit with lawsuit over phone, laptop searches

 CBP, which is a Department of Homeland Security agency, states on its website that "no court has concluded that the border search of electronic devices requires a warrant."
 But many travelers, including the plaintiffs in this case, have cited concerns about officers reading private emails and messages on their phones and laptops.

-CBP spokeswoman Jennifer Gabris said the agency doesn't comment on pending litigation, but noted that it's Department of Homeland Security policy to protect the country and enforce laws at the borders.
+CBP spokeswoman Jennifer Gabris said the agency doesn't comment on pending litigation, but noted that the Department of Homeland Security's actions are consistent with its responsibility to protect the country and enforce laws at the borders.
 She said all people, baggage and merchandise arriving in or leaving the US are subject to search.

 "We're not saying that CBP can't ever search someone's device, but they need to have probable cause that the device contains evidence that the traveler has committed a customs or immigration violation," Cope said.